neuraljavi/neuraljavi/README.md

 - 👋 Hi, I’m @arion5559 / Javier / Conan
-- 👀 I’m interested in Java, Python, C#, PHP and HTML
+- 👀 I’m interested in Java, Python and C#, but mostly Python because of Machine Learning
 - 🌱 I’m currently learning Java, PHP, CSS, Python, SQL, C#, C++, C and JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me arion5559@gmail.com
+- 📫 How to reach me javcamposp@outlook.com

 <!---
 arion5559/arion5559 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.